allenai/vila/README.md

 │        └─ microsoft-layoutlm-base-uncased
 └─ data
    ├─ docbank
-   ├─ ...
+   ├─ grotoap2
-   └─ grotoap2
+   └─ s2-vl

 ```

-Note:
+#### Obtaining the Dataset

-- We will provide the download links to the datasets very soon.
+We provide the scripts to help you easily download and save the datasets into the aforementioned structure.
+Please follow the instructions in [`datasets/README.md`](datasets/README.md).

 #### Training Scripts